The Marvel Actress Who Almost Starred in The Hunger Games instead of Jennifer Lawrence

 Long before joining the MCU

 Another actress whose career was also on the rise at the time was Hailee Steinfeld, as Looper points out.
-She most recently played Kate Bishop on the Disney+ series Hawkeye.
+She most recently played Kate Bishop in the Gavio Arqueiro series on Disney+.

-Before the first Hunger Games, she had already starred in Wild Bravery, opposite Jeff Bridges.
+Prior to the first Hunger Games, she had already starred in Undaunted Bravery, opposite Jeff Bridges.
 For this film by the Coen brothers, she was nominated for an Oscar for Best Supporting Actress.

 Steinfeld even met with director Gary Ross, from the first Hunger Games, at the time of casting the film.